Skip to Content

 Queens Overtime Attorneys

 By land size, Queens is the largest borough, and with more than 2 million residents, it is the second-most populous after Brooklyn.
 Queens is home to the New York Mets and supports a diverse population.
 With 15 percent of the jobs in New York City, Queens also is a major contributor to the New York economy.
 Because so many people work in Queens, overtime and wage issues often arise.
-Federal and state law mandate that employers in pay eligible employees overtime wages.
-The Queens overtime lawyers of Phillips & Associates have a deep understanding of the overtime laws that affect New Yorkers, and can help you if your employer has not paid you the overtime wages you have earned.
+Federal and state law mandate that employers pay eligible employees overtime wages.
+The Queens overtime lawyers of Phillips & Associates, PLLC, have a comprehensive understanding of the overtime laws that affect New Yorkers and can assist you if your employer has not paid you the overtime wages you have earned.

 Workers in New York are entitled to overtime wages if they work more than 40 hours in a single seven-day workweek.
 This is the only measure of work that matters when it comes to overtime.
 For every hour in a week an employee works in excess of 40, the employer must pay an overtime wage of 1.5 times the normal wage.
 Although most employees qualify for overtime wages, some do not.